peteBeee/NobelsMF1-Arduino-RetroFit/README.md

 3. Have MIDI signals, *reliably*, interpreted by BOSS RC505 - **Committed - 27/02/2024**
 4. 3D Model and print parts to install Aduino and ports in the existing case *with minimal case modification*
 5. Reuse original LED segment display board to show which switch has been pressed / CC sent
-6. Add software switch to switch between RC505 style signals and more standard signals
+7. Add software switch to switch between RC505 style signals and more standard signals
-7. Add hardware switch to replace soft switch for 505/Standard signals
+8. Add hardware switch to replace soft switch for 505/Standard signals
+9. Add Ethernet shield and a web configuration UI

 # Hardware Choice
+I went with the Arduino Mega 2560 (well actually a clone but its all compatible) as the connection of the two switch boards requires 6 digital pins each (12 in total).
+In addition to this the Mega has multiple serial connections so the MIDI can run on serial 2 and debug statements can still be sent to serial 1 (default) and viewed in the IDE.

 https://store.arduino.cc/products/arduino-mega-2560-rev3